theramiyer/blog/_posts/2019/2019-08-11-kashmir-and-article-370.md

 The political parties of Kashmir have their own agendas that keep changing as days pass, which are highly unpredictable.
 The stand taken by the <span class='small-caps'>NDA</span> government is that the autonomy of Jammu and Kashmir did not help the common men and women of the region.
 In fact, it worsened the situation for regions such as Leh and Kargil.
 While the members of the Ladakh region are majority Buddhist, they feel the Muslim majority regions have had the most attention from the politicians of the region.
 Those in the Ladakh region feel let down.

 The political parties have aided the separatist groups as well, either directly or indirectly, on more than one occasion.
+No dice.

 ## The Jammu and Kashmir Reorganisation Act